 We’ve all been there, and done things we shouldn’t do with our teeth.
-Here is our top 10 habits that can cause dental problems and what you can do about them, in no particular order…
+Here are our top 10 habits that can cause dental problems and what you can do about them, in no particular order…

 - Drinking too many sugary drinks.